CloudIM Developer Guide

 TRANSACTION_FAILED: The transaction could not be processed.

-Session_not_found: The session ID is incorrect
+Session_not_found: The session ID is incorrect.

 6. Troubleshooting & Common Issues